The

 me, the Captain repeated the announcement ... and then repeated it

-with, so the first time through was just to wake everybody up, the
+so the first time through was just to wake everybody up, the second was to

-second was to get their attention, and the third time was to let them
+get their attention, and the third time was to let them know what he

-the middle was a number, and the third time through I managed to pick
+middle was a number, and the third time through I managed to pick out the

 "All crew members, go to Hall of Assembly, Room 8,9001,